-Reserve Mortgages are often a “need based” loan programs.
+Reserve Mortgages are often a “need based” loan program.
 They can be relatively costly relative to the loan amount.
 The cost of the points charged can range from $2,500 to $6,000 on the loan size.

 The upfront MIP is like FHA at 1.75%.
 Likewise, reserve mortgages require monthly MIP despite the lower loan to value (LTV).

-In our opinion, reverse mortgages are a fit for a very small percentage of the population; however, they are great a loan program for those that truly need them.
+In our opinion, reverse mortgages are a fit for a very small percentage of the population; however, they are a great loan program for those that truly need them.

 Veteran Administration (VA)